 Review the 45 second sequence from Task 4.
 Main point to bring out: The descriptive narrative focused on the identity of a character.

 Explain that students will be choreographing a creative piece that describes someone.

 - Choose a character to describe (one of the group, someone from the school community, someone famous etc).

-- Choreograph a sequence (length depending on the ability of your group) using any style or mixture of styles you want, but it must include at least one Odissi element that they have observed, for example at least one stance, hand gesture, use of space etc.
+- Choreograph a sequence (length decided by you or the students, depending on ability) using any style or mixture of styles, but it must include at least one Odissi element that they have observed, for example at least one stance, hand gesture, formations, etc.

-Give students time to practise and refine their sequence.
-Additionally, you may wish to set this as homework.
+Give students time to practice and refine their sequence.
+You may wish to set this as homework.